 Kanna’s pulse traveled to that place.
 As her blood swelled in, she felt a fullness and an emptiness at the same time in the same spot.
 She stared down at Goda with astonishment, but Goda said nothing.
 The giant’s claws had dug into Kanna’s skin.
 The giant was grasping Kanna’s thighs to pull herself up, and then she threw an arm around Kanna in a rough half-embrace, and their chests collided so violently that Kanna lost her breath.

 It was too intense.
-She could feel the texture of Goda’s hot skin as if it were directly against her.
+Kanna could feel the texture of Goda’s hot skin as if it were directly against her.
 A tight feeling had started to accumulate, like a tense wire about to snap.
 Kanna felt more and more full; it grew more and more uncomfortable every time Goda pressed into her, but she could not stop herself from leaning into the touch nonetheless.

 She dragged her hands desperately to the buckle of Goda’s belt.
-She knew that only the feeling of skin against naked skin would offer any relief, because the sensation had become almost painful, and it was building with Goda’s deliberately hard, deliberately violent thrusts, and it was growing impossible to resist anything.
+She knew that only the feeling of skin against naked skin would offer any relief, because the sensation had become painful, and it was building with Goda’s deliberately hard, deliberately violent thrusts, and it was growing impossible to resist anything.

-Then the giant stopped.
 She dropped her hips back onto the ground, her ragged breaths falling into Kanna’s mouth, her expression filled with the color of tension.
 She looked at Kanna intently.

-But when she really thought about it, it was true that she didn’t know the exact words—in Middlelander or Upperlander—that might have described what had just happened in any level of detail.
+But when she really thought about it, it was true that she didn’t know the exact words—in Middlelander or Upperlander—which might have described what had just happened in any level of detail.
 Perhaps there was no name for what had arisen between them.
 Perhaps there was no name for what they were doing, because there was no name for what had been pressing so insistently between Kanna’s legs and no name for the sensation inside of Kanna that had responded to it.
 She wasn’t even sure exactly what Goda might have done if the clothes had been ripped away.

 Kanna lifted her bound hands and pressed them hard against her own face.
 She started to cry.
 Her tears burst out as a violent spurt.
 She let out a loud groan of anger that echoed through the forest.